csitstudentsguide/lab-portal/README.md

 For this project, I am using Ubuntu 22.04 and Python 3.10.
 Current Django version is 5.0.6 and PIP version is 24.0.

-* setting Django environment -
+* Setting Django environment -

     1. Check Python installation with ( python3 --version or python --version ).
     2. Install Python3 PIP module with ( sudo apt install python3-pip ).